sumanyumuku98/DriverAttack/README.md

 + When initializing the PytorchClassifier instance as done earlier give `ZOO-Adamm` flag as `True`.
 Currently there is a RuntimeError occuring as shown below.

 ![](https://github.com/sumanyumuku98/DriverAttack/blob/master/Screenshot_2020-08-27%20Playground%20-%20Jupyter%20Notebook.png)
 + The changes in the `ART` toolbox has been done in `art/estimators/classification/pytorch.py` file.
 So error has to be resolved in this file only.
-Satya should look into this.
+Satya should look into this:
 # TODO
 + Train the model while cross validating and storing the weights
 + Adv Patch